piotrmigdalek/time-series-outliers-thesis/README.md

 <tt>ad_vec</tt> | Modified STL decomposition + Rosner test | <tt>AnomalyDetection</tt>

-* Fourth chapter has a little bit pattern mining twist to it, because it extends outliers taxonomy to sequences.
-I introduced simple brute force approach, its heuristic modification HOT-SAX as well as whole new data mining structure – Matrix Profile.
-This approaches are evaluated in **anomalous heartbeat detection in ECG data** case study using mainly <tt>R</tt> libraries <tt>jmotif</tt> and <tt>tsmp</tt>.
+* Fourth chapter has a little bit of a pattern mining twist to it, because it extends outliers taxonomy to sequences.
+I discussed simple brute force approach, its heuristic modification HOT-SAX as well as whole recently introduced data mining structure – Matrix Profile.
+These approaches are evaluated in **anomalous heartbeat detection in ECG data** case study using mainly <tt>R</tt> libraries <tt>jmotif</tt> and <tt>tsmp</tt>.